-Our professionally accredited degree offers rigorous academic training in the principles of English law and exemption from the initial stage of the solicitor and barrister professional examinations for England and Wales.
+Our qualifying law degree is professionally accredited and provides exemption from the initial stage of the solicitor and barrister professional examinations for England and Wales.

 As the North East of England’s longest established Law School, Newcastle is highly regarded for its teaching of law.

 We are ranked in the top ten UK universities for law in The Guardian University Guide 2014.

 We also achieved an overall student satisfaction score of 95% in the 2013 National Student Survey.